 The Rev. Kenneth Yingst of the Boulder Hill Neighborhood Church of the Brethren announced plans to leave to become director of development for McPherson College in McPherson, Kan.
-Yingst had l been the church's pastor since its founding.
+Rev. Yingst had I been the church's pastor since its founding.